Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Ablations

 To examine how training on our proposed datasets affect cooperation outside of Hanabi and overall model capability, we evaluate Qwen3-4B trained on HanabiRewards (Ours-RL) on a few benchmarks in Tab.~\ref{tab:qwen_hanabi_eval}.
 First, we examine how training on HanabiRewards affects cooperative capabilities in domains outside Hanabi, for which we turn to the Group Guessing Game~\cite{goldstone2024specializedroles}, where M agents propose integers whose sum needs to match a randomly generated hidden target number within N rounds.
 Agents are unaware of each other’s guesses and the size of their group, and receive only group-level feedback, ``too high'' or ``too low.''
 We follow the evaluation setup (Plain variant) of \cite{riedl2025emergentcoordination}, with 10 agents and 200 games with 50 rounds, and we repeat the evaluation twice, where accuracy is the number of multi-agent team wins out of 200 games.
 Second, as our \multiturn~setting requires an agent to accurately keep track of temporal changes of the game state, we evaluate the model's general long-context temporal reasoning capability on the EventQA dataset proposed by \cite{hu2025evaluatingmemory}.
 We use the BM25~\cite{robertson2009probabilistic} retrieval-augmented generation (RAG) setup on all context lengths (64k, 128k and 800K) datasets, with 6-way multiple-choice accuracy (random performance = 16.6\%).
 Since the model was trained on HanabiRewards in the \best~ and \multiturn~ settings which expect the model to strictly follow the provided instruction and structured output format, we also evaluate general instruction following capabilities of the base and our RL finetuned model on IFBench~\cite{pyatkin2025generalizing} single turn data (294 prompts).
 Finally, we also evaluate the base and our RL finetuned model on AIME2025~\cite{aime2025_benchmark} to examine the effect of training on HanabiRewards on downstream reasoning task\footnote{we use Prime-Intellect Hub~\cite{brown_verifiers_2025} for AIME}.

 On the Group Guessing Game, in both repetitions, Ours-RL guessed the target on 20+ games $>$ 10 $\%$ more accurately than the base model, showcasing better generalization of cooperative capability.
-On EventQA, Ours-RL showcases significantly better temporal reasoning as the context length grows (+1.6 in 64K, +4.2 in 128K and +6.4 in 800K), which indicates that training the model to track states in \multiturn~ on HanabiRewards transfers general temporal reasoning to other domains.
-We note that we do not train the Ours-RL model with an explicit reward for accurate state tracking.
-We discuss additional details of our experimental setup, including details on reinforcement learning with verifiable rewards (RLVR) and failure cases in Appendix \ref{app:RLVR Finetuning}.
+On EventQA, Ours-RL showcases significantly better temporal reasoning as the context length grows (+1.6 in 64K, +4.2 in 128K and +6.4 in 800K), which indicates that training the model to implicitly track states (without an explicit reward for accurate state tracking) in \multiturn~ on HanabiRewards transfers general temporal reasoning to other domains.
 We also observe improvements in general instruction following capability when RL finetuning on HanabiRewards.
 Ours-RL performs slightly better than the base model on average in IFBench Strict (+1.5 Pass@10).
 Finally, on the AIME2025 mathematical reasoning benchmark, Pass@10 stayed nearly the same after training on HanabiRewards, indicating the model does not forget previously learned tasks after finetuning on our dataset.
 Overall, these results provide evidence that training on our HanabiRewards dataset provides strong instruction following and cooperative and temporal reasoning capabilities in multi-agent settings that extend outside Hanabi, while also not degrading on tasks learned during pretraining, such as mathematical reasoning.